-If you’re planning to spend some time in Italy, renting a car is a great option.
-Not only does it give you the freedom and flexibility to travel how and when you want, but also allows you to visit parts of this fantastic country that are difficult to reach.
-We’ve rented a car in Italy a few times and absolutely loved being able to explore.
+If you’re planning to spend some time in the boot country, renting a car in Italy is a great option.
+Not only does it give you the freedom and flexibility to travel how and when you want, but it also allows you to visit parts of this fantastic country that are difficult to reach.
+We’ve rented a car in Italy a few times and loved being able to explore.

-The stunning Italian countryside and mountains that are seen so frequently make driving in Italy an enjoyable experience, as does the ability to stop off at small, but incredibly gorgeous towns right around the country.
-What do you need to know if you’re thinking of renting a car in Italy?
+The stunning Italian countryside and mountains make driving in Italy an enjoyable experience, as does the ability to explore many of the country’s charming small towns and villages.
+What do you need to know if you’re considering renting a car in Italy?

-What Do You Need to Rent a Car in Italy?
+What Do You Need Before Renting a Car in Italy?

-To rent a car in Italy you need a standard drivers license.
+You need a standard driver’s license to rent a car in Italy.
 If your license is not in English or Italian, have a translation just in case.
 You also should be prepared to hand over your passport.
 You are supposed to have an International Drivers Permit, which can be obtained in your home country.
 For Americans, this is very easy to get at AAA for $20.

-We have never been asked to provide proof of our IDP from the rental car agency, but if you get pulled over they may ask you for it.
-If you don’t have one and catch the Polizia on a bad day you could end up with a hefty fine.
-If you are pulled over you may be required to pay the fine on the spot, so it’s best to have cash in hand.
+We have never been asked to provide proof of our IDP from the rental car agency, but if you get pulled over, they may ask you for it.
+If you don’t have one and catch the Polizia on a bad day, you could end up with a hefty fine.
+You may be required to pay the fine on the spot if pulled over, so it’s best to have cash in hand.

 The driving age in Italy is 18, but many car rental companies will require you to be 21.
-If you are under 25 you may face additional charges.
-It’s best to make sure to read all the fine print of your booking before you get to Italy.
+If you are under 25, you may face additional charges.
+It’s best to read all the fine print of your booking before you get to Italy.